 Recommended for: Breakfast/Brunch/Lunch/Dinner

 I went for lunch at Koefoed and the food was nice, as was the restaurant and ambience.
 The restaurant is a short walk from Nyhavn and a bit fancy.
-They serves some traditional Danish food, such as Smørrebrød and also have an evening tasting menu.
+They serve some traditional Danish food, such as Smørrebrød and also have an evening tasting menu.

 Address: Landgreven 3, 1301 København